jacechua/kubernetes/README.md

 # kubernetes
-Notes on Kubernetes.
-Collected information on administration, application development, and security operations from the Cloud Native Computing Foundation (CNCF).
+Collected information from the Cloud Native Computing Foundation (CNCF) on Kubernetes administration, application development, and security operations.